sowcow/blog/content/posts/visconti.md

 I think I lost some value because of lack of knowledge on historic persons.
 I really want to know more about Elisabeth of Austria and Ludwig for sure.
+Also relation of Otto to his mother may be of interest but I beleive the movie just points to that.
 It is possibly rewatcheable for me at some point.

 The key conversation I think is about the truth.